Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene

 We emphasize that the sFL phase described here is beyond the naive decoupling limit between $c$ and $f$ at $\gamma/U=0$.
 In Fig.~\ref{fig:mass} we show the evolution of the effective mass and the quasi-particle residue versus $\gamma/U$.
 When $\gamma/U \sim 1$ as used in our calculations relevant to TBG, $m^*$ reaches order one of $m_e$ and is roughly 20 times heavier than the bare itinerant $c$ band.
 Moreover, the quasi-particle is dominated by the $s^\dagger$ fermion rather than $c$ fermion.
-Clearly, both the mobile carriers and the local moments are mainly from the $f$ orbital, so Kondo physics does not appear to be relevant.
+Clearly, both the mobile carriers and the local moments are mainly from the $f$ orbital, so Kondo physics between c and f does not appear to be relevant.

 \textbf{Nematic superconductor from sFL: two-gap structure } The sFL phase itself is expected to be stable when $J$ is large.
 However, when $J$ is reduced, the spinons can also gain coherence and the system transits to the FL phase.
-Therefore, we expect an onset of $B$ when sFL phase is tuned towards the FL phase.
 In Fig.~\ref{fig:stm_JA}, we show the mean-field results by tuning the spin interaction $J$ at a given doping level $x=0.4$.
 Indeed, we find an onset of $B$ when decreasing $J$, leading to a superconducting phase with both $B$ and $\Delta$ non-zero.
-Note that when $B$ is finite, the pairing of spinons (energy scale $J\Delta$) can induce a smaller superconducting pairing $\Delta_{\mathrm{SC}}$ for the mobile carriers and open a small gap on the Fermi surface.
+Note that when $B$ is finite, the pairing of spinons (energy scale $J\Delta$) can induce a smaller superconducting pairing $\Delta_{\mathrm{SC}}$ for the mobile carriers.
 Fig.~\ref{fig:stm_JA}(a) shows the tunneling spectrum as a function of $J$.
 At large $J$, the SC is from the sFL phase, exhibiting two distinct gaps: a pseudogap $\Delta_{\mathrm{PG}}$ labeled by the red arrow with the energy scale of $J\Delta$, and a superconducting gap $\Delta_{\mathrm{SC}}$ labeled by the orange arrow.
-In this regime, the superconducting gap follows the trend of $B$.
+The superconducting gap scales with $B^2$ at small $B$.
 In the large $J$ regime, we can also see another peak in tunneling spectrum labeled by the green arrow, which is from inter-band pairing.
 When decreasing $J$, the pseudogap and the SC gap merge together.
 At very small $J$, the SC should be understood as from the FL phase, then there is only one superconductor gap decided by $J \Delta$.
 Note the FL phase has a Kondo-like peak, and the superconductor gap simply splits it.
 An illustration of the band and Fermi surface of the FL phase can be found in Fig.~\ref{fig:illu}(a).